 - Research the units stationed at Homestead ARB: The 482nd Fighter Wing is the primary operational unit, but other units may also be stationed at the base.
 Researching these units and their missions can help you determine if Homestead ARB is a good fit for your career goals.

 - Consider the cost of living in South Florida: South Florida is a relatively expensive area to live in.
-Before accepting an assignment to Homestead ARB, carefully consider the cost of living and ensure that you can afford to live comfortably in the area.
+Before accepting an assignment to Homestead ARB, carefully consider the cost of living and check that you can afford to live comfortably in the area.

 - Explore housing options both on and off base: Housing options are available both on and off base.
 On-base housing may be more convenient, but off-base housing may offer more space or amenities.
 Explore both options and choose the one that best meets your needs and budget.